SilkCommunity/TrippyGL/README.md

 For windowing and input, the [Silk.NET.Windowing](https://www.nuget.org/packages/Silk.NET.Windowing) and [Silk.NET.Input](https://www.nuget.org/packages/Silk.NET.Input) packages can be used.

-Currently in development, but nearing a first release!

 ## Need Help?
 Feel free to come ask questions over at the [TrippyGL Discord server](https://discord.gg/3j5Q4zN)!